Luckily for you, we have you covered.

 Think of your facility and employees.
-Can you have a monitor covering ever possible leak point?
+Can you have a gas detection monitor covering ever possible leak point?
 Likely not.
-You and your staff need a mobile device that monitors for personal safety.
-The ease of having a gas detection monitor clipped to your belt or safety harness insures every employees personal safety.
+You and your staff need a mobile gas detection device that monitors for personal safety.
+The ease of having a gas detection monitor clipped to your belt or safety harness ensures every employee's personal safety.

-Walking in draft coolers, fermentation and brite tanks, cellars, grain silos, mash tuns and even bars or pubs can contain different levels of exposure that you and your employees should be mindful of.
-Wearing your Personal CO2 Safety Devices means you are in the clear.
+Walking in draft coolers, fermentation and brite tanks, cellars, grain silos, mash tuns, and even bars or pubs can contain different levels of exposure that you and your employees should be mindful of.
+Wearing your Personal CO2 Safety Monitor means you are in the clear.

 What are the benefits?

-The good news is, buying personal safety monitors for your employees will protect against the loss of life.
-Not only are you saving yourself from any future incidences, you are improving the overall health and well being of your team.
+The good news is, buying personal gas detection safety monitors for your employees will protect against the loss of life.
+Not only are you saving yourself from any future incidences, but you are also improving the overall health and well being of your team.
 And furthermore, you are providing everyone a safe work environment.

 Higher levels of CO2 can cause fatigue or confusion.
 Simple procedures in your workplace to ventilate when the CO2 levels are high is not enough.
 Why trust and employee to make a "guess" about when to ventilate.
 Allow the CO2 monitors to alert you to unsafe work conditions should a leak occur.

 We live in a constantly "reviewed" world.
 Healthier, more productive employees are your most valuable asset as a business owner.
 Take steps today to keep those employee assets safe.

 Luckily, CO2Meter provides a variety of handheld devices that measure CO2, oxygen, and carbon monoxide with additional gases to come.
 Unique alarm features, rechargeable batteries, and their small, portable design have made the Personal Monitors extremely popular since their release.